BattletechModders/LowVisibility/README.md

 - [] Add a 'lv-sensor-heat_rX_hY' for heat vision; increases detection of units with high heat ratings.
 For every Y heat, add +1 to the sensor check for this unit.

 ### To Document
-- [x] First turn auto-fail; everybody fails their check on the first turn.
-Show 'powering up' sensors or something like that?
-- [x] Add a minimum for sensor range, visual range.
-You can't go below that.
-Maybe 6/3?
 - [x] BUG - When you overheat a mech, it disappears from vision
-- [x] Add multiple ECM penalty to sensor check
 - [x] VisionLock and VisualID ranges should be modified by equipment.
-- [x] Saves occur on post-mission/pre-mission saves; should skip
-- [x] Validate functionality works with saves - career, campaign, skirmish
 - [x] Fix issues with VisualID - make it apply if close enough
 - [x] Hide pilot details when not DentalRecords